yichunzhao/jpa-cache-spring/README.md

 Github actions is a event driven CI and CD tool.
 A event, push to master or pull request to master, may trigger corresponding Github actions, fx: a pull-request to master may trigger a maven build.
 Gitbub actions offers many pre-defined actions in the market place, so you may re-used them without rewritting all by yourself.

+Action: https://github.com/marketplace/actions/docker-build-push-action - Docker image build and push

+Github actions is managed by Github, and exceuted in the Github server.
+Each job in a workflow runs in a fresh virtual env.
+So jobs are executed in parallel by default.
+So jobs need to be defined

+Syntax

+> name [optional]
+> on [required]
+> jobs [required]
+>  - one or more jobs
+>  - Sequence of tasks(steps)
+>    - uses  - select an action